Arnav2610/yc-voice-agents-hackathon/README.md

 # Chronos 911

 **Voice Agent for 911 Calls**

 Chronos listens to live callers, runs structured emergency intake, and guides a voice agent.

 > ⚠️  **Simulation only.**
----

-## The idea
+## The Idea

 Most voice agents wait for the caller to finish speaking, then react turn-by-turn.
 Emergency intake is time-sensitive: seconds matter, callers ramble, and dispatchers need structured facts *while* the person is still talking.

-Chronos treats a 911 call as a **continuous stream** — partial speech updates the dashboard immediately, LLM extraction runs mid-utterance, and the copilot always knows the **single best next question** to ask.
-A separate **live operator dashboard** shows incident state, SOP progress, memory hits, and simulated unit dispatch in real time.
+Chronos treats a 911 call as a **continuous stream** Partial speech updates the dashboard immediately, LLM extraction runs mid-utterance, and the copilot always knows the **single best next question** to ask.
+A separate **live operator dashboard** shows incident state, Structured Operating Procedure (SOP) progress, memory hits, and simulated unit dispatch in real time.

 ---